xfantasyx/OpenUSD/docs/spec_usdpreviewsurface.rst

   Roughness for the second specular lobe.
 Clearcoat results are calculated using the same normal map data used by the primary specular lobe.

+.. _updateopacity:

 * **opacity - float - 1.0**

-  When *opacity* is 1.0 then the gprim is fully opaque, if it is smaller than 1.0 then the prim is translucent, when it is 0 the gprim is transparent.
-Note that even a fully transparent object still receives lighting as, for example, perfectly clear glass still has a specular response.
+  When *opacity* is 1.0 then the gprim is fully opaque, if it is smaller than 1.0 then the prim is translucent, when it is 0 the gprim is fully transparent.
+  Fully transparent objects receive no lighting response, thus they always serve as cutouts, even in "transparency mode".

 .. _addopacitythreshold: